amplia-iiot/oda-qa/README.md

 #   oda-qa

-Tests to use ODA with EDP.

-First of all, run an ODA in local that
+Tests to check the correct working of ODA.

 ## CONFIGURATION